History of wood carving: 1380–1520

 To Spain and the Teutonic countries of Europe we look for the most important object of church decoration, the retable; the Reformation accounting for the absence in England of any work of this iec kind.
 The magnificent altar-piece in Schleswig cathedral was carved by Hans Bruggerman, and consists, like many others, of a number of panels filled with figures standing some four or five deep.
 The figures in the foremost rows are carved entirely separate, and stand out by themselves, while the background is composed of figure work and architecture, etc., in diminishing perspective.
 The panels are grouped together under canopy work forming one harmonious whole.
 The genius of this great carver shows itself in the large variety of the facial expression of those wonderful figures all instinct with life and movement, In France few retables exist outside the museums.
 In the little church of Marissel, not far from Beauvais, there is a retable consisting of eleven panels, the crucifixion being, of course, the principal subject.
-And there is a beautiful example from Antwerp in the Muse Cluny, Paris; the pierced tracery work which decorates the upper part being a good example of the style composed of interlacing segments of circles so common on the Continent during late Gothic times and but seldom practiced in England. ln Spain the cathedral of Valladolid was famous for its retable, and Alonso Cano and other sculptors frequently used wood for large statuary, which was painted in a very realistic way with the most startlingly lifelike effect.
+And there is an example from Antwerp in the Muse Cluny, Paris; the pierced tracery work which decorates the upper part being a good example of the style composed of interlacing segments of circles so common on the Continent during late Gothic times and but seldom practiced in England. ln Spain the cathedral of Valladolid was famous for its retable, and Alonso Cano and other sculptors frequently used wood for large statuary, which was painted in a very realistic way with the most startlingly lifelike effect.
 Denmark also possessed a school of able wood-carvers who imitated the great altar-pieces of Germany.
 A very large and well-carved example still exists in the cathedral of Roskilde.
 But besides these great altarpieces tiny little models were carved on a scale the minuteness of which staggers the beholder.
 Triptychs and shrines, etc., measuring but a few inches were filled in with tracery and figures that excite the utmost wonder.
 In the British Museum there is such a triptych (Flemish, I 511); the center panel, measuring an inch or two square, is crowded with figures in full relief and in diminishing perspective, after the custom of this period.
 This rests on a semicircular base which is carved with the Lord's Supper, and is further ornamented with figures and animals.
 The whole thing inclusive measures about 9 in. high, and, with the triptych wings open, 5 in. wide.
 The extraordinary delicacy and minuteness of detail of this microscopic work baffle description.
 There is another such a piece, also Flemish, in the Wallace collection, which rivals that just referred to in rni& applied talent.
 For, marvellous as these works of art are, they fail to satisfy.
 They make ones eyes ache, they worry one as to how the result could ever have been obtained, and after the first astonishment one must ever feel that the same work of art on a scale large enough for a cathedral could have been carved with half the labor.